orbitdb/web3-workshop/Workshop.md

 First, run `npm install`

 Then, to begin the webpack server run the command `npm start`.
+We'll keep this running over the course of the workshop; it'll automatically hotload any new edits to the server.
+To do more edits, open a new terminal window.

 We will be building a playlist app on OrbitDB to share music lists with friends.

 # Creating the store

 `$ touch PlaylistsStore.js`